cyralinc/approzium/sdk/python/docs/source/userguide.rst

 2. By default, the AuthClient automatically detects the environment that the service is running in.
 Currently, only AWS-based identity is supported, so it will detect that.

-3. Set this auth client to be the default one.
-This can help you reduce code bloat:
+3. Set this auth client to be the default one:

     .. code-block:: python